Micka33/coursestovacuum/docker/README.md

 #### Issue with the job listener

 From time to time the [job listener][job] stop instanciating jobs.
-It occurs because a number of phantomjs jobs get stucked (network?, to much intancies of phantomjs silmutaenously?).
+It occurs because a number of phantomjs jobs get stucked (network?, to much intancies of phantomjs simultaneously?).
 To by-pass the problem, you need to stop and relaunch the [job listener][job] container.

 ```bash